Efficient Computation of Sparse and Robust Maximum Association Estimators: Abstract

 \section{Abstract}

-Although robust statistical estimators are less affected by outlying observations, their computation is usually more challenging.
-This is particularly the case in high-dimensional sparse settings.
-The availability of new optimization procedures, mainly developed in the computer science domain, offers new possibilities for the field of robust statistics.
-This paper investigates how such procedures can be used for robust sparse association estimators.
-The problem can be split into a robust estimation step followed by an optimization for the remaining decoupled, (bi-)convex problem.
-A combination of the augmented Lagrangian algorithm and adaptive gradient descent is implemented to also include suitable constraints for inducing sparsity.
-We provide results concerning the precision of the algorithm and show the advantages over existing algorithms in this context.
-High-dimensional empirical examples underline the usefulness of this procedure.
-Extensions to other robust sparse estimators are possible.
+Robust statistical estimators offer resilience against outliers but are often computationally challenging, particularly in high-dimensional sparse settings.
+Modern optimization techniques are utilized for robust sparse association estimators without imposing constraints on the covariance structure.
+The approach splits the problem into a robust estimation phase, followed by optimization of a decoupled, biconvex problem to derive the sparse canonical vectors.
+An augmented Lagrangian algorithm, combined with a modified adaptive gradient descent method, induces sparsity through simultaneous updates of both canonical vectors.
+Results demonstrate improved precision over existing methods, with high-dimensional empirical examples illustrating the effectiveness of this approach.
+The methodology can also be extended to other robust sparse estimators.

-\keywords{ Biconvex optimization \and Sparse robust canonical correlation\and Robust estimation\and Penalized canonical correlation}
+\keywords{Biconvex optimization \and Sparse robust canonical correlation \and Robust estimation \and Penalized canonical correlation}